 Currently, at version 1.4.2, MASVS establishes the security requirements for an app, which can be useful in different scenarios:

 - As a metric – To provide a security standard against which existing mobile apps can be compared by developers and application owners.
-It does not have a numerical value.
-It can be used as a measure of progress in the security level of the app based on the levels of requirements being met.

 - As guidance – To provide guidance during all phases of mobile app development and testing.
-You can access testing guides here and other interesting resources at this link.

 - During procurement – To provide a baseline for mobile app security verification.

 MASVS has a set of requirements for each of the following aspects of the app: